 According to Dani Gugolz, the concerts were promotional events for the company customers.
 The CD and DVD were pressed on a limited edition basis (3000 pieces), not for sale in stores.

-One Jimmy Coe is also listed as an arranger for one or more tracks on a CD released in 2000 on the Fat Note label; it features vocalist Lavay Smith and Her Red Hot Skillet Lickers, an 8-piece Swing ensemble.
-The band is headquartered in the Bay Area and has a couple of house arrangers, so the Coe contribution (if it comes from the same musician we have been chronicling) would have to be rather limited.
-The presence of "Hootie Blues," a famous Jay McShann number from the period that Jimmy was in the band, might be a clue.
-To be investigated.
+Jimmy Coe was listed as an arranger for one track on a CD released in 2000 on the Fat Note label; it features vocalist Lavay Smith and Her Red Hot Skillet Lickers, an 8-piece Swing ensemble.
+The band is headquartered in the Bay Area and has a couple of house arrangers, so the Coe contribution was limited to "Hootie Blues," a famous Jay McShann number from the period that Jimmy was in the band, might be a clue.

 In January 2004, Jimmy Coe received a special tribute from the International Association for Jazz Education during its annual convention in New York City.